Cybercrimes Act South Africa

 High Impact On:

 The Act especially impacts financial institutions and electronic communications service providers (ECSPs) by creating certain reporting obligations on them.
-For example, financial institutions and ECSPs must report cybercrimes to the police, and store evidence about cybercrimes that someone may have committed.
+For example, financial institutions and ECSPs may have specific reporting and evidence-preservation obligations when certain cybercrimes are suspected or reported.

 📋 Key Requirements Relating to Cybersecurity